ostinelli/gin.io/docs/errors.md

 }
 ```

-If an invalid `Accept` header is provided by a client, Carb will respond with a `412` HTTP status and a JSON body specifying the following error:
+If an invalid `Accept` header is provided by a client, Zebra will respond with a `412` HTTP status and a JSON body specifying the following error:

 ```javascript
 {